mpv-player/mpv/DOCS/man/input.rst

     Read-only - mpv's window id.
 May not always be available, i.e due to window not being opened yet or not being supported by the VO.

+``display-swapchain``
+    Read-only - Direct3D 11 swapchain address.
+Returns an int64 type value
+    representing the memory address of the D3D11 swapchain.
+May not always be available, i.e due to rendering context not being created yet or not being supported by the VO.

 ``mouse-pos``
     Read-only - last known mouse position, normalized to OSD dimensions.